 Equity securities classified in Level 1 are valued using prices quoted in active markets for those securities.
-Equity securities classified in Level 2 are valued using observable underlying inputs that are market corroborated.

 Debt securities classified in Level 2 are valued using either a bid evaluation or a matrix pricing technique.
 Bid evaluations may include market quotations, yields, maturities, call features and ratings.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
 These securities have nonproprietary information that was readily available to market participants, from multiple independent sources, which are known to be actively involved in the market.